 Students Display Spiritual Courage on Bring Your Bible to School Day

-The well-known scripture sprung to life in the form of courageous students who participated in last year’s Bring Your Bible to School Day.
-Final tallies revealed that an estimated 155,000 students in every state participated.
+The well-known scripture sprung to life in the form of courageous students who participated in last year’s Bring Your Bible to School Day during the first week of October.
+Final tallies revealed that an estimated 365,000 students in every state participated.

-On that day, Thursday, Oct.
-8, 2015, students celebrated religious freedom and shared God’s hope with friends by taking a simple action: bringing their Bibles to school and talking about their faith with friends during their free time.
-And the results were indeed exceedingly more than imagined:
+On that day, students celebrated religious freedom and shared God’s hope with friends by taking a simple action: bringing their Bibles to school and talking about their faith with friends during their free time.

-“When we launched Bring Your Bible to School Day last year as a way to empower and encourage public school students from kindergarten to college to express their faith freely, we had no idea God was going to do so much with the event in such a little time,” wrote Focus on the Family President Jim Daly in his blog.
+“When we launched Bring Your Bible to School Day as a way to empower and encourage public school students from kindergarten to college to express their faith freely, we had no idea God was going to do so much with the event in such a little time,” wrote Focus on the Family President Jim Daly in a blog.
 He pointed out that the inaugural event in 2014 garnered an estimated 8,000 students.
-So this year’s exponential growth confirmed that something remarkable—the kind of thing that can only be credited to God’s amazing work in thousands of individual hearts—had just occurred.
+So the exponential growth confirmed that something remarkable—the kind of thing that can only be credited to God’s amazing work in thousands of individual hearts—was happening.

 His family shared the story behind the photo with Focus on the Family: